In Tiny Doses, An Addiction Medication Moonlights As A Treatment For Chronic Pain

 Despite the promise of low-dose naltrexone, its advocates say few doctors know about it.

-The low-dose version is generally not covered by insurance, so patients typically have to pay out-of-pocket to have it specially made at compounding pharmacies.
+The low-dose version is generally not covered by insurance, so patients typically have to pay out of pocket to have it specially made at compounding pharmacies.

 Advocates worry that the treatment is doomed to be stuck on the periphery of medicine because, as a 50-year-old drug, naltrexone can be made generically.